nonlocalize/number_to_color/README.md

 ### Params
 * `value`: The numerical value to color code for.

 * `domain`: The numerical domain, or "range", for the color gradient.
 This can be a 2 or 3-item array.
-In a 2-item array, the midpoint is automatically set as the "neutral" value/color.
 In a 3-item array, you can set the midpoint to be anywhere between the first and last item (e.g., `[0, 5, 7]`).

 * `neutral_color` / `positive_color` / `negative_color`: (optional) Custom colors that can be passed in to override the defaults.
 These can be hex or RGB codes.
 <br>